patkearns10/dbt-fusion-sao-streamlit/README.md

 ### Tab 5: 💰 Cost Analysis

 **Quantify the financial impact** of your dbt optimization efforts:
-- **NEW: Run Status Filtering** - Analyze costs for Success, Error, or Cancelled runs
+- **Run Status Filtering** - Analyze costs for Success, Error, or Cancelled runs
 - **Environment-Wide or Job-Specific**: Choose all jobs in environment or filter to one
 - **Job Type Filtering** - Filter to ci, merge, scheduled, or other jobs
 - **SAO Jobs Only** - Focus on SAO jobs for accurate cost/reuse metrics